ciribob/DCS-CSAR/README.md

 csar.countCSARCrash = false -- If you set to true, pilot lives count for CSAR and CSAR aircraft will count.

+csar.csarOncrash = true -- If set to true, will generate CSAR even when crash

 csar.reenableIfCSARCrashes = true -- If a CSAR heli crashes, the pilots are counted as rescued anyway.
 Set to false to Stop this

 -- - I recommend you leave the option on below IF USING MODE 1 otherwise the